 Another thing to note is that while the versions with the wing went the fastest, it might be hard to balance that much rear downforce with nothing up front.
 Splitters aren’t allowed in ST6/TT6, and the front aero load distribution would be pretty light.
 So while the simulation says the wing is faster, in the real world, it might not be.
 You also have to factor in that a wing adds about 20 lbs high up and at the far end of the car, and I can’t calculate what that would do in OptimumLap.
 In the real world, mass centralization is a valuable thing.

 All said, I think the airdam/fastback combination looks pretty good, it’s a full second faster than BTM aero at Summit Point, and 1.8 seconds faster at Watkins Glen.
-The Chop Top also does pretty well, and if NASA doesn’t consider it to be altering the roofline shape, then it would run 140.17 and 83.54.
-Not quite as fast as the fastback, but simple to do.
+The Chop Top also does pretty well.

 Another reason to choose aero over BTM is maybe your car makes 120-odd horsepower and you don’t want to shell out for the engine mods that would be required to hit the class limit.
 In this case, aero could be a cheaper way to run faster lap times.

-A note on these simulations: I used a 7500 rpm redline (sorry about that, I didn’t change it to 7000 and ran all of them at my redline), and 4.1 final drive, with tires that grip at 1.3g.
+A note on these simulations: I used a 7500 rpm redline (I forgot to change it to 7000 and ran all of them at my redline), and 4.1 final drive, with tires that grip at 1.3g.
 I don’t run Hoosiers (or whatever), and lack that data.
 So if the lap times at these tracks are not super close to real world, that’s partly why.
 The comparative differences between the configurations is the point.

 Part 2: Static HP